thewtex/thesis/introduction/background_and_significance.rst

 hemodynamic brain infarctions refer to hypoperfusion due to plaque stenosis or occlusion.

-The stroke pathogenesis targeted in this work are emboli originating from carotid plaque.
+The stroke pathogenesis targeted in this work are primarily emboli originating from carotid plaque.
 This is one of the more common causes of stroke, underlying over 50% of strokes [Nikic2006,Rothwell2000]_.
 The carotid artery is the main conduit of blood to the brain.
 In humans there is a left and right